gowhd20/Family-Shopping-Cart/README.md

 - 09/08/2016
-1. ~13:17, in model_mongodb.py, writing image files implemented also in relation, new database referring code "mongo_meta.py" added
+1. ~13:17, in model_mongodb.py, writing image files implemented also in relation, new database referring code "mongo_meta.py" was added
 2. ~13:17, in model_mongodb.py, some public functions are moved to api.py
+3.

 # Video Demo
 https://youtu.be/5HEmZdVGkuE